Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 With the substrate-free results as a baseline, we next investigate magnetism in a kagome lattice coupled to metallic substrates, specifically Ag(111), Cu(111), and graphite (Fig. \ref{fig:hubbard-substrate-agvscu}c).
+Note that, in these calculations, the use of these substrates is purely for their electronic dispersion (calculated by DFT for a thin slab), while $V$ is (for now) a free parameter.
 Figure \ref{fig:hubbard-substrate-agvscu}c shows the local magnetic moments of kagome lattices with different hopping $t$ coupled to different substrates with respect to the effective hybridisation between the substrate and the lattice.
 This effective hybridisation can be expressed, to first order, as $V^2\rho$, where $\rho$ is the substrate density of states (DOS) near the Fermi level, similar to the Anderson impurity model\cite{anderson_localized_1961} (also see Supplementary Fig. \ref*{fig:hubbard-triangle-dos}).
 When this effective hybridisation is increased, either with larger MOF-substrate coupling $V$ or higher DOS, the local magnetic moments decrease until the system becomes paramagnetic above some critical hybridisation.
 Small deviations between substrates come from finer details of the band structure, such as non-uniform DOS over the kagome bandwidth.
 Nevertheless, this scaling brings substrates with very different DOS to similar values, indicating that it captures the main contributions --- greater coupling with the substrate or higher substrate DOS reduces the local magnetic moments in the kagome lattice.
 It is also evident from Fig. \ref{fig:mfh}c that increasing intra-kagome hopping $t$ lowers the critical hybridisation at which the system becomes paramagnetic.
 As the hopping between sites is proportional to the overlap between the localised orbitals and is inversely proportional to the distance between molecules, this observation points to a tantalising prospect for tuning the magnetic phases with externally induced strain, as we show in the next section.